antlavant/antlavant/README.md

 **Search Consultancy** helping businesses navigate the complexities of rapidly-evolving search platforms.
 From reporting and SEO strategy to technical audits and beyond.

 ### 📊 [StashClicks](https://stashclicks.com)
-**SaaS** When working in an agency with zero developer resource, I longed for a tool like Stash Clicks to retain more than 16 months of Google Search Console data and mitigate cumbersome Looker studio builds.
-Stash Clicks was built to solve that problem.
-Stash Clicks helps agencies and brands retain more than 16 months of data, so you never lose sight of long-term trends, algorithm impacts, or seasonal patterns, while juggling websites.
+**SaaS** When working in an agency with no developer resource, I longed for a tool like Stash Clicks.
+It retains more than 16 months of Google Search Console data and mitigates cumbersome Looker studio builds.
+Stash Clicks ensures agencies and brands never lose sight of what's happening to their sites in Google.
+Most of the features are 100% free too.

 ---